Ehijoe/library-manager/README.md

 #### Database Connection

 An sqlite database called `library.sqlite` is connected to.
 If it was just created, then `schema.sql` is run.
 A cursor to query the database is also created.

+When the database is created, a test person is inserted and then linked to two users, 'admin' and 'librarian', both with the password 'test'.

 ### Supporting functions